 Undergraduate Research Grants

-MELLON UNDERGRADUATE AWARDS FOR SUMMER RESEARCH IN LATIN AMERICA AND THE CARIBBEAN
+MELLON UNDERGRADUATE AWARDS FOR SUMMER RESEARCH ON LATIN AMERICA AND THE CARIBBEAN

-With support from the Andrew W. Mellon Foundation, these awards provide opportunities for Duke undergraduates to complement class work with research experience in Latin America and the Caribbean (includes Puerto Rico and US-Mexico border region).
-The awards are open to all fields and subjects.
-Approximately 10 awards ranging from $1,000 to $2,000 per person, though larger amounts can be granted in exceptional cases.
+With support from the Andrew W. Mellon Foundation, these awards provide opportunities for Duke undergraduates to complement class work with research experience on Latin America and the Caribbean (includes Puerto Rico and US-Mexico border region).
+The awards are open to all fields and subjects, and typically range from $500 to $2,000 per person, though larger amounts can be granted in exceptional cases.
 Deadline to apply is Friday, March 24, 2023.

 DUKE BRAZIL INITIATIVE (DBI) RESEARCH GRANTS

 The Duke Brazil Initiative (DBI) is offering research grants for both individual and group projects focused on Brazil.
 We particularly encourage proposals that align with ongoing activities or signature initiatives of the DBI—social mobility and education, energy and environment, arts and curation, public health, race and culture—although new ideas from any discipline are welcomed.
 Deadline for submission: Friday, March 24, 2023 @ 5 p.m.

 If your research involves human subjects, you will also need to have your research plan approved by the Campus Institutional Review Board.
 These approval processes are not automatic and can take time, so you are encouraged to begin this process at the time of application for the fellowship.
 Do not wait until you receive an award notification.
 No fellowship funds can be released until the necessary registry and approval requirements have been fulfilled.
 This is a University rule.